kinestetika/MetaErg/README.md

 The metaerg annotation databases can be downloaded [here](https://object-arbutus.cloud.computecanada.ca/metaerg/metaerg-databases-07.tar.gz)) and are created from the following sources:
 * [gtdbtk](https://ecogenomics.github.io/GTDBTk/index.html) is used for its taxonomy
-* NCBI (refseq) annotations of genes of gtdbtk baterial and archaeal genomes are obtained using [ncbi-datasets](https://www.ncbi.nlm.nih.gov/datasets/)
+* NCBI annotations of >40K representative archael and bacterial genomes present in gtdb are sourced directly from the ncbi ftp server.
 * NCBI (refseq) annotations of viral genes are obtained from [viral refseq](https://support.nlm.nih.gov/knowledgebase/article/KA-03474/en-us).
 * For Eukaryotes, for each taxon within Amoebozoa, Ancyromonadida, Apusozoa, Breviatea, CRuMs, Cryptophyceae, Discoba, Glaucocystophyceae, Haptista, Hemimastigophora, Malawimonadida, Metamonada, Rhodelphea, Rhodophyta, Sar, Aphelida, Choanoflagellata, Filasterea, Fungi, Ichthyosporea, Rotosphaeridagenomes, one genome is added to the database using [ncbi-datasets](https://www.ncbi.nlm.nih.gov/datasets/).
 * [RFAM](https://rfam.xfam.org/) and [CDD](https://www.ncbi.nlm.nih.gov/Structure/cdd/cdd.shtml) databases are also used.